gilnam74/vex-sneppet/Houdini-basics.md

 Despite the Houdini data management part is not developed yet, the whole VFX pipeline structure is based on [Animation DNA](https://github.com/kiryha/AnimationDNA/wiki) ideas, so we have a concept for the project folder structure, assets structure etc.

+#### Agile and Organic Pipeline
+There is a well-known VFX production structure with strict vertical hierarchy and tasks division between departments.
+We well research agile project management option with task division between teams.

+The term "production pipeline" by itself defines our perception of movie making process.
+Obviously, we see the similarity between movie production and any other manufacturing where we use machines, tools and other mechanical devices.
+Such conception gives quite successful results.

+However, we try to look at production process from the biological point of view and get some interesting ideas.
+The difference between machine and organism is similar to the difference between nodes and layers — the same task could be achieved differently and perception could define algorithms.
+Organic pipeline research is our goal here.

 #### Project-pipeline relation
 At the highest level, there are two options for defining the relation between a pipeline and projects:
 - One pipeline driving all projects